salahuddingfx/salahuddingfx/README.md

 <header>
     <h1>My Portfolio</h1>
-    <p>I'm a freelancer, a passionate digital marketeer, designer, creator, and creative lover</p>
+    <p>I'm a freelancer, a passionate digital marketeer, a designer, a creator, acreative lover</p>
 </header>

 <section class="about">